fer1035/terraform-tfe-cross-workspace/README.md

 A Terraform module to create Workspaces that can trigger other Workspaces in a Project, with shared credentials.
 This needs to be run in an existing Workspace, which will govern the Project and Workspaces created by the module.
 Each Run Trigger will trigger Runs in the target Workspace when the source Workspace has completed Apply successfully.

 The workflow diagram shows a more complete design for a full deployment.
-This module creates a simpler implementation for demonmstration purposes.
+This module creates a simpler implementation for demonstration purposes.

 ## Workflow